Loyle Carner: Music career

 Carner played his first official gig at The Button Factory in Dublin, Ireland in October 2012 supporting rapper MF Doom.
 He released his first extended play in September 2014, titled A Little Late, which was well received by music critics.
-Loyle Carner supported American rapper Joey Badass on his UK tour and went on to play the 2015 UK festival season, including Glastonbury Festival.
+Carner supported American rapper Joey Badass on his UK tour and went on to play the 2015 UK festival season, including Glastonbury Festival.
 He played on Huw Stephens' BBC Radio 1 show as part of their Piano Sessions series in October of that year.
 Carner was included in the BBC's Sound of 2016 list.
 In August 2016, he supported American rapper Nas in his show at the O2 Academy Bristol.
 Later in the year, he collaborated with poet Kae Tempest for a performance.

 Carner's debut album, entitled Yesterday's Gone, was released on 20 January 2017.
 It garnered acclaim from music critics, with The Independent naming it the album of the year.
-The album was nominated for the 2017 Mercury Prize, which was won by Sampha for Process.
+The album was nominated for the 2017 Mercury Prize, but the prize was won by Sampha for Process.

 In 2018, he received two respective Brit Award nominations for British Breakthrough Act and British Male Solo Artist.
 He was scheduled to perform on BBC Radio 1 in February 2018 but cancelled due to a disagreement over cover song choices.
-Loyle Carner's sophomore album, Not Waving, but Drowning, was released on 19 April 2019.
+Carner's second album, Not Waving, but Drowning, was released on 19 April 2019.
 On 30 June, he performed as part of the year's Glastonbury Festival on its Other Stage, marking his second appearance after playing the John Peel Stage the year before.
 The song "Angel" was listed as part of the FIFA 20 soundtrack playlist.
 In 2020, Carner and his brother co-directed a music video for the song "Eugene" by Arlo Parks.

+Carner's third studio album, Hugo, was released on 21 October 2022.
+It was met with critical acclaim.
+At Metacritic the album received an average score of 87, based on 8 reviews.
+Hugo was nominated for the 2023 Mercury Prize, but lost to Ezra Collective's Where I'm Meant to Be.

+Carner headlined Glastonbury's West Holts stage in 2023.
+During his set, he brought up former youth MP Athian Akec on stage, who gave a speech about the knife crimes in the UK.

+On 24 May 2024, Carner released his first live album, Hugo: Reimagined (Live from the Royal Albert Hall).
+Recorded during his performance at the Royal Albert Hall in October 2023, it includes all songs from his album Hugo, as well as some songs from his previous albums.

+On 20 June 2025, Carner released his fourth studio album, Hopefully!.
+In its first charting week, Hopefully! opened at number-two on the UK Albums Chart, marking it his highest charting album in the country.

+Carner has been confirmed to be performing at the Soundstorm 2025 Music Festival in Banban, Riyadh, Saudi Arabia in December 2025.